pingswept/me30-website/content/logistics/projects.md

 Your task is to build a game with the following characteristics:

 *   It is controlled by a KB2040 microcontroller.
 *   It uses your H-bridge prototype to drive a motor in at least one direction.
-(If you need a second H-bridge, you can use any motor driver that will work.)
+(If you need a second H-bridge, you can make another one or use any motor driver that will work.)
-*   It has some kind of user input, like a button, knob, joystick, sensor, or the like, that talks to the microcontroller.
+*   It has some kind of user input, like a button, knob, joystick, sensor, or the like, that talks to the KB2040 microcontroller.
 (Read the note below about the ME 30 Nolop tab).
 *   It has at least one part that moves, driven by one of the motors in your kit.
 (You can use both motors if you want.
 Servo motors are prohibited.)
 *   It is at least sort of fun to play.
 A blinking LED is not a game.
 *   It includes no 3D printed components whose STL files were downloaded from the internet.